sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

    Be careful when doing this since *anyone* can connect to the open network you created.
 We are not responsible for **any** damages caused by doing this.

+   ### Jailbreak/tweaks and other apps do not work (iOS 7 and 8)
+   Open Terminal, type `su` -> `alpine` (input is invisible but still being typed) -> `reload`

+   This is to be done every (re)boot

+   It may fail the first time due to a malloc error, just close out of Terminal and re open the app.
+Do the same process over again and it should respring the device.
+All the apps on your device should now be working properly if you follow these steps.

    ### Safari does not work (iOS 10)
    Use the FileManager app on the home screen instead.
 It is a drop in replacement for Safari, and has a built in download manager also.
 Until further notice, this does not work on iPads, due to it being missing from the home screen and not being able to launch the app from Safari.
 This may be fixed at a later date.
 Sorry for the inconvenience.
 As a workaround, for iPads only, you can sign into App Store and download https://apps.apple.com/us/app/unlimfilemanager/id456683394 from there.